anhnguyendepocen/functional-programming-in-R/04_higher_order_functions.md

 It is *much* harder to make a transformation in the other direction automatically.
 If we get a function, we cannot see how many times we would need to call it to get a value, if that is even independent of the parameters we give it, so there is no way to figure out how many parameters we should get for the uncurried version of a curried function.

 The `curry` function isn't completely general.
-We cannot deal with default arguments -- all arguments must be provided in the curried version -- and we cannot create a function where some arguments are fixed, and others are not.
+We cannot deal with default arguments---all arguments must be provided in the curried version---and we cannot create a function where some arguments are fixed, and others are not.
 The curried version always needs to take the arguments in the exact order the original function takes them.

 ## A parameter binding function